RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/some_decisions.md

 1. An administration website controlled by a login system.
 This will include two plugins: a plugin for managing a blog (see #2) and a plugin for viewing traffic to the blog.
-The plugin for managing the blog will allow the user to write, adit, post, and delete blog entries.
+The plugin for managing the blog will allow the user to write, edit, post, and delete blog entries.
 The plugin for viewing traffic will display some convenient view of the data from the site's request logs (not necessarily anything else).
 For the purpose of this item, "writing a blog post" _includes_ uploading any images to be included in the post, as well as processing and storing them appropriately.